KTH/devops-course/contributions/course-automation/lerjevik-renstr/README.md

 ## Criteria fulfilled

-We believed that we have fulfilled the following criteria:
+We believed that we have fulfilled the following 5 criteria:

-* Deadline before April 6, 2021 (in order to be useful for the course)
-    * Yes, PR submitted on April 5.
 * The automation task produces a PR status or issue / PR comment and points to a generated page with valuable additional information
     * Yes, please see the section `Description of functionality` above.
 * The automation task is reusable in other courses